abhishekarora185/GitTrial/README.md

 This will "push" your changes to your branch on the remote repository on the git server.
 If you only want to do a local commit, just skip the last of the three steps.

+NOTE: If you've just created a new local branch without updating the server, a normal "push" won't work.
+Use this, just one time, to set up your branch on the remote repository:

+git push -u origin <newbranchname>

 To combine your branch with another branch, use

 git rebase <otherbranchname> (I'm not too sure if it's a combining operation.
 Might be a revert operation.
 Be careful =p)